 One of the first steps toward obtaining compensation is filing an insurance claim.
 An insurance claim seeks benefits from the insurance provider of the at-fault party, in most cases.
 Unfortunately, insurance companies do not always handle claims in good faith.
 The insurer involved in your case may try to take advantage of you as a claimant.
 Protect yourself from saying or doing the wrong thing during an insurance claim in Scottsdale with five basic tips:

 The first offer from an insurer is often much lower than the actual value of the claim.
-Rather than settling for a lowball amount, hire an attorney to help you negotiate aggressively for a better outcome.
+Rather than settling for a lowball amount, hire an attorney for legal advice and to help you negotiate aggressively for a better outcome.
 An insurance carrier will take you more seriously when you hire a lawyer to do your negotiating for you.
 A lawyer will provide confidence and peace of mind regarding your case so you can focus on recovering.

 At David Shapiro Law, PLLC, our Scottsdale personal injury lawyers have decades of experience.
 Our commitment to helping victims has cultivated a law firm equipped to handle dozens of different case types.
 We are not afraid to go up against the largest and most powerful defendants on behalf of our clients – including insurance corporations, Fortune 500 companies, and government entities.
 Call (480) 300-5405 today to find out if we can accept your case.